FOUNDERTICHI WILKERSON KASSEL

 Lionsgate’s Head Of Film Music Tracy McKnight has earned a place in the entertainment industry as a highly respected corporate executive, music supervisor, record producer, and label co-founder.
 Her kinetic enthusiasm pushes her to find new ways of sharing her passions with an ever-growing audience seeking quality films and music.

-Keri Putnam is the executive director of the nonprofit Sundance Institute whose mission is to discover and develop independent artists and introduce audiences to their new work.
-The Institute supports artists in feature film, documentary film, theatre, and film music through its labs and workshops, direct granting, and ongoing mentorship in the U.S. and around the world.
-The Institute also presents the annual Sundance Film Festival to provide a global platform for artists to share their stories.
-Since joining the Sundance Institute in 2010, Putnam has advanced the Institute’s international work, expanded its involvement in arts advocacy, and launched new programs to connect artists to audiences.
+Keri Putnam is the Executive Director of the non-profit Sundance Institute whose mission is to discover and develop independent artists and introduce audiences to their new work.
+Putnam oversees the Institute’s annual Sundance Film Festival, as well as the Feature Film, Documentary, Film Music, Theatre and Native & Indigenous Programs, which support artists through labs and workshops, direct granting, and ongoing mentorship in the U.S. and around the world.
+Since joining the Sundance Institute in 2010, Putnam has advanced the Institute’s international work, expanded its involvement in arts advocacy, and launched new programs bringing technology and film together to enable wider distribution and explore new forms of storytelling.

 MICHELLE RAIMO KOUYATE